Faculty and Staff

 Quinn Ricks enrolled in classes at Academie de Ballet nine years ago and has continued training there ever since in multiple styles of dance such as ballet, pointe, adagio, lyrical, contemporary, jazz, character, and musical theatre.
 She has performed lead roles in Masterwork’s most well known production “A Storyland Christmas”, and has performed other roles in Masterwork’s “Eternal Covenant” and “Lily and the Gypsies.”
 For further experience, Quinn has been accepted into Ballet Magnificat!’s summer dance intensive for two consecutive years (2015-2016) and has performed in both summer showcases.
 Working with children of all ages has allowed her to express her excitement for teaching ballet technique and choreography, but above all she wishes nothing more but to instill a joy of dancing for God’s glory in young hearts.
 Quinn’s passion is to reflect God’s love for His people through dance and she has been given more opportunities to do so through her acceptance into Masterwork’s Touring Company.

 Maggie Wilcox is an “Open Championship” level dancer from Norfolk Virginia.
 She started Irish dance training at the late age of 11 years old with the Rince Tir Na Nog School in Germany.
 She then spent seven years under An Cor Rud School in Virginia, followed by several years under the renowned Broesler School of Irish dance in Maryland.
 During her competitive career, Maggie enjoyed much competitive success by ranking 8th place in the Southern United States and 32nd in the North American Irish Dance Championships.
 She qualified for the World Irish Dance Championships twice and competed in the 2012 Boston World Irish Dance Championships.
 She attended Virginia Tech and created the University’s first Irish Dance club, serving as president for all four years.
 For the past several years, she has also been invited to perform with the band Second Wynde at the Roanoke Irish festival.
-This is Maggie’s first year at Academie de Ballet and she looks forward to sharing the joy of Irish dance with her students!
+This is Maggie’s second year at Academie de Ballet and she looks forward to sharing the joy of Irish dance with her students!